Xenon-Lang-Org/docs/src/security_features.md

 The semantic analyzer checks that all function bodies have valid return statements, ensuring that functions return the expected types.

-## Intermediate Representation (IR) and Code Generation
+## Optimizer and Code Generation

-The IR and code generation stages ensure that the compiled code is safe and efficient.
+The optimizer and code generation stages ensure that the compiled code is safe and efficient.

-### IR Validation
+### Optimizer Validation

-The IR is validated to ensure that it adheres to the language's rules and does not contain any undefined behavior.
+The optimizer validates the code to ensure that it adheres to the language's rules and does not contain any undefined behavior.

 ### Safe Code Generation